-How to Locate and Install an Electric Outlet into a Floor and the requirements, hardware or techniques for installing a receptacle in a box underneath a floor.
+How to Locate and Install an Electric Outlet into a Floor: The requirements, hardware or techniques for installing an outlet box into a floor.

 Electrical Question: Are there any special requirements, hardware or techniques for installing a receptacle in a box underneath a floor.
 I want to avoid running a cord on the floor surface to the center of the room.
 I have easy access from the crawlspace below.

 This electrical question came from: John, a Handyman from Colorado Springs, Colorado.

 Additional Comments: Very helpful.
 I understand electricity but not hardware and codes.